 Age/service requirement Physically or mentally unable to perform normal duties as a police officer or fire fighter as a direct result of an act of duty specific to protecting property and personal safety of others.
-Members age 55 or older with 20 or more years of Allevia has considered as a part of the duty disability baselite.

-of Allowable Service are not eligible to apply for duty disability benefits.
+Members age 55 or older with 20 or more years of Allowable Service are not eligible to apply for duty disability benefits.